RuhanSuthakar/PROJECT3_BreathRateSensor/README.md

 # PROJECT3_BreathRateSensor

-# BreatheWell™: Multi-Sensor Breath-Rate Monitoring System
+# BreatheWell: Multi-Sensor Breath-Rate Monitoring System

 An advanced embedded perception and data fusion pipeline developed for the **TRC3500 Sensors and Artificial Perception** project (Semester 1, Monash University Malaysia).
 This system overcomes the environmental and motion vulnerabilities of single-sensor biometric monitors by intelligently fusing real-time digital streams from two complementary hardware channels.